Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 You can hike to the accessible 2,000 m+ peaks of Debela Peč and Viševnic.
 Or, you can bike through fairy-tale-like alpine pastures, like Planina Zajamniki.

 Insider Tip: The easiest approach to Mount Triglav is from Pokljuka.
-The hike is 2 days, with an overnight in Dom Planika.
+The hike takes two days, with an overnight in Dom Planika.
 Learn More: Hiking to Mount Triglav the Easy Way.

 Stay 2 Nights in Bled